Review of Factorials Explained: Definition, Examples, Practice & Video Lessons

 4! = 4 × 3 × 2 × 1 = 24

-Factorials are essential in various fields such as sequences, series, combinatorics, and probability.
-The factorial of one, 1!, is simply one since there are no numbers to multiply down to.
-Similarly, the factorial of two, 2!, is:
+Factorials are essential in various fields such as combinatorics, probability, and sequences.
+The factorial of one, 1!, is simply one since there are no numbers to multiply down to:

 2! = 2 × 1 = 2